 Audio Mastering – over and above sonic presentation:

-In addition to the sonic aspects of mastering there is the leveling, spacing, fades and sub code data entry to be considered.
-Leveling of tracks during mastering is very important, it could be the tracks need to remain at the same perceived volumes or need to be nuanced depending on a tracks musical density, arrangement/dynamics or instrumental composition. (i.e. full band vs acoustic)
+As well as the sonic aspects of mastering there is the leveling, spacing, fades and sub code data entry.
+Leveling of tracks during mastering is very important, therefore it could be the tracks need to remain at the same perceived volumes or need to be nuanced depending on a tracks musical density, arrangement or instrumental composition. (i.e. full band vs acoustic)

 Musically sympathetic spacing on a multi-track release such as an EP or Album is very important.
-Consideration for the correct spacing allows pause for reflection or the ability to enhance the musical communication that a multi-song release intends.
-Again fades can also have a bearing on musical effect and intent.
+For example the correct spacing allows pause for reflection or the ability to enhance the musical communication that a multi song release intends.
+Again, fades can also have a bearing on musical effect and intent.

 Sub code information can be embedded within release medium during mastering.
-This can include ISRC codes, track names, artist names.
+For example this includes ISRC codes, track names, artist names.
 Broadcast .wav files and MP3 files can have ISRC codes inserted in specific fields (as can be the case for CD mastering) to ensure that the track has a unique identifying code.

 Mastering – Clients goals and all important quality control:

-As well all of the above mastering includes meticulous checking of the audio for defects before it is released.
-Every track that is sent out here is listened to by myself using high end Beyerdynamic headphones and an audiophile grade headphone amplifier, by myself.
+Mastering includes meticulous checking of the audio for defects before it is released.
+Every track that is delievered is listened to by myself using high end Beyerdynamic headphones and an audiophile grade headphone amplifier, by myself.